RockefellerArchiveCenter/DTeamDocs/values.md

 ## Collaborate
 ### Build networks, not silos.

 Break down silos between people, departments, and institutions by implementing systems that are open and interoperable, using open-source standards and tools whenever possible.
 Harness colleagues' unique skills and expertise by seeking out opportunities for collaboration.
+Recognize that information work and infrastructure maintenance are often devalued and invisible, and practice care for ourselves and our colleagues in valuing that labor.

 ### Practice intentional communication.